Access to healthcare services for refugees and asylum seekers in Greece:

 Municipality Medical Centres:

-Many municipalities have Medical Centres where all refugees and asylum seekers (with or without an AMKA) can access the medical services offered from the specific centre.
-In order to have the information needed they should call or visit the municipality in your area.
+Many municipalities have Medical Centres where all refugees and asylum seekers (with or without an AMKA or PAAYPA) can access the medical services offered from the specific center.
+To have the information needed they should call or visit the municipality in your area.

 Many NGOs operate medical centres and polyclinics that offer various medical services to asylum seekers and refugees in Greece.
-To find out more information about the available clinics including the address, the medical services available and to book an appointment, you can call:
+To find out more information about the available clinics including the address, and the medical services available, and to book an appointment, you can call:

 PRAKSIS: 210-8213704